bjesus/pipet/README.md

 Pipet uses 3 different query types - for HTML, for JSON, and for when loading pages with Playwright.

 ### HTML Queries
 HTML Queries use CSS Selectors to select specific elements.
-Whitespace nesting is used for iterations - parent lines will run as iterators, making their children lines run for each occurance of the parent selector.
+Whitespace nesting is used for iterations - parent lines will run as iterators, making their children lines run for each occurrence of the parent selector.
 This means that you can use nesting to determine the structure of your final output.
 See the following 3 examples:

 <details><summary>Get only the first title and first URL</summary>